oliversen/chatgpt-docstrings/README.md

 - `chatgpt-docstrings.promptPattern`: ChatGPT prompt to generate docstring.

-  - *Default value*: "Create docstring in {docstring_format} format for python function below:\n{function}"
+  - *Default value*: "Create docstring in {docstring_style} style for python function below:\n{function}"

-  > The expression `{docstring_format}` used in the prompt will be replaced with the value of the parameter `chatgpt-docstrings.docstringFormat`, `{function}` — with the source code of the function for which the docstring will be generated.
+  > The expression `{docstring_style}` used in the prompt will be replaced with the value of the parameter `chatgpt-docstrings.docstringStyle`, `{function}` — with the source code of the function for which the docstring will be generated.

 - `chatgpt-docstrings.responseTimeout`: ChatGPT response timeout in seconds.